 7. Number of beneficiaries covered under your CSR projects (as per Section 135 of Companies Act, 2013), disaggregated by the vulnerable and marginalized group categories:

-CSR coverage was to focus on enabling people to enhance the socio-economic status of 15.46 lakhs people out of which 1.38 lakhs are tribal.
+CSR coverage was to focus on enabling people to enhance the socio-economic status of 15.46 lakhs people out of which 1 lakh in tribal areas.